 check out a hotel swimming pool (but maybe read my post on sharing first.. )

-Interested in going?
+Interested in going to the Perhentians?
 Here’s how to get there:

 You’ll need to take a boat from the mainland.
 The departure port is called Kuala Besut.
 The last scheduled boat at 4pm; there may be others going, but it could be pricey.